-Feel like your home is photo ready with just a little cleaning?
-It’s probably not.
+Feel like your home is listing photo ready with just a little everyday cleaning?
+Chances are, it’s not.
 When you live somewhere, you get blind to the visual clutter and everyday stuff in your home.

 Below you’ll find a list of the most common things I’ve seen that need to be done in every home before it is photographed.